birb-linux/BirbOS/README.md

 # BirbOS
 BirbOS is a GNU/Linux distribution mostly based on the [Linux From Scratch](https://www.linuxfromscratch.org/) project.
 The installation process is automated though, so no worries, you don't have to go through LFS manually to get this thing installed :P

+There are no stage-3 tarballs available and everything is compiled from the ground up, so make sure you have enough time in your hands if you decide to install BirbOS on your computers.
+It is impossible to give any time estimates, but simply saying that the installation involves compiling gcc thrice should give some direction.

 ## Table of contents
 - [Disclaimer](#disclaimer)
 - [Features](#features)